denandz/fuzzotron/README.md

 ### TCP_REPAIR mode

 Specifying the `--destroy` flag will put the TCP connections into `TCP_REPAIR` mode before closing, meaning no `FIN` packets will get sent. `TCP_REPAIR` requires the `CAP_NET_ADMIN` capability.
 If `--destroy` ends up stalling, you may have identified a slowloris style DOS condition where the target is blocking waiting for more data.

+## Testcases

+Testcases are raw packet data.
+In the exampole above, assuming we're fuzzing `HTTP/1.1`, the testcase directory would contain a sample set of HTTP requests.
+The quality of your starting corpus effects the fuzzers performance and good sampleset of various different packets that trigger different functionality are key to robust fuzz testing.

+There are a few ways to assemble your starting testcases.
+You can use the daemon with an appropriate client, capture the traffic with wireshark/tcpdump then extract the client packet data.
+This is a good step to do regardless, especially in network protocols with state-machines which might need you to send specific packets before getting to the functionality you'd ike to fuzz (see the next section).

+[Wireshark's sample captures](https://wiki.wireshark.org/SampleCaptures) has a good sample set to work from for a bunch of common protocols.
+You can also see if a similar daemon is implemented in [OSS-Fuzz](https://github.com/google/oss-fuzz) and grab the example testcases from there.

+"Testcase Discovery Mode" is also supported, which lets you use a BLAB grammar and AFL-style tracing to procedurally generate testcases and store any that hit new code paths.
+More information is available further down in this readme.

 ## Connection Setup and Teardown